The Lasercutter is the workhorse of any FabLab.

-The upcoming Australian Emblaser2 has a 5W diode, but will come in a totally enclosed box, with a protective covershield.
+The Australian Emblaser2 has a 5W diode comea in a totally enclosed box, with a protective covershield.
 Therefore is may be classified as a Class 1.
 Has WiFi.

-It has a working space of 50 x 30 cms, like the FullSpectrum and the Glowforge.
+It has a working space of 50 x 30 cms, like the FullSpectrum and the Glowforge and the MrBeam.

-Outside dimensions are 72 x 54, so it might fit in the SLADDA MAKERCART too.
+Outside dimensions are 72 x 54, so it will fit in the MAKERKAR too.

 If you want to build your own, Emblaser1 is class 4 and comes as a kit in a A4 version ($ 650) and in an A3 version ($ 800)